gitlytics/Gitlytics/README.md

 # Best Practices
 ### CSS Styles
-Do not edit the global css file ```app/assets/stylesheets/application.css```, instead edit the scss file ```application.scss``` which is in the same directory and compile to css
+The CSS styling is handled in ```app/assets/stylesheets/```, but do not edit the global css file ```application.css```.
+Instead edit the scss file ```application.scss``` which is in the same directory and compile by running ```./compileCSS.sh```.
+This is scss sytax, which is like css but includes variable names and several other useful css improvements.
+[Teach me how to scss](http://sass-lang.com/guide).

 ### Global HTML header
 The code in ```app/views/layouts/application.html.erb``` is applied to each HTML page globally.
-So things like the page titles, bootstrap include, and global font are here.
+So things like the page titles, bootstrap include, and global font are here only once and therefore do not need to be included in any other html files.